 CAO has a few simple required coding conventions for the EAD finding aids that it searches.
 The four requirements below ensure that CAO functions as intended.
-None of these four coding conventions runs contrary to best practices for EAD.
+None of these four coding conventions run contrary to best practices for EAD.
+If you are using a tool like ArchivesSpace, AtoM, Archivists’ Toolkit, Archon, etc. to generate EAD, coding conventions 1, 3 and 5 will be enforced by the software.

 - In general, your EADs should be clean of unnecessary spaces and line breaks, especially within tags.
 This is not an issue if you are using a tool like ArchivesSpace to generate your EAD.
 If you are encoding by hand with a text editor, HTML Tidy [http://tidy.sourceforge.net/] can help to clean-up files.

-- A normal attribute of a <unitdate> with a start date after the end date in a date range will cause your file to be rejected by the indexer.
+- A normal attribute of a <unitdate> with a start date greater than the end date in a date range will cause your file to be rejected by the indexer.

 - A finding aid/collection must have a creator.